Rise of the Planet of the Apes3.5 Stars

 - Release Date

-But more than the film’s structure or political condemnations, the reality in which Serkis and the animators place into Caesar is staggering, and aligns the audience’s sympathies not only with a non-human, but with a computer generated animal.
-In Serkis’ almost silent performance there is depth beyond which most actors ever achieve, and it builds upon his already monumental work in King Kong.
+But more than the film’s structure or political condemnations, the reality in which Serkis and the animators place into Caesar is staggering and aligns the audience’s sympathies not only with a non-human, but with a computer-generated animal.
+In Serkis’ almost silent performance, there is depth beyond what most actors ever achieve, and it builds upon his already monumental work in King Kong.
 There is justified talk of an Oscar nomination.
 All around, scenes of all-CGI apes (“no animals were harmed in the making of this film”) who at first are discordant, and then slowly merge into one unstoppable force, couldn’t be better.
 If only the human performances were equally as compelling.
 Franco does a fine job in his role but never astounds, while his character’s veterinarian girlfriend (Freida Pinto, from Slumdog Millionaire) is underused.
-Standouts are Lithgow’s committed performance as a fading Alzheimer’s victim, Cox’s slimy presence as the ape prison warden, and Felton channeling Drako Malfoy with an American accent.
+Standouts are Lithgow’s committed performance as a fading Alzheimer’s victim, Cox’s slimy presence as the ape prison warden, and Felton channeling Draco Malfoy with an American accent.

 Unless you’re a fan of UK prison dramas, you’ll be unfamiliar with Rupert Wyatt, the director of this film and previously The Escapist, which also featured a leathery performance by Cox.
 Given a minor tentpole, Wyatt proves himself capable of overseeing a major production, which in many ways shares thematic ties with his previous work.
 After all, both are about a band of prisoners escaping confinement to freedom.
 Wyatt handles action sequences and intricate visual effects shots with incredible clarity, and cinematographer Andrew Lesnie lenses them with an artistic eye.
 At the height of the drama, when the action culminates on the Golden Gate Bridge in a faceoff between apes and human authorities, Wyatt has skillfully immersed his audience in a film that it’s doubtful anyone predicted would be this good.
 Indeed, arriving in the usual end-of-summer lull, this reboot-prequel-thing earns its place among the most entertaining yet thoughtful blockbusters of summer 2011.